squidfunk/mkdocs-material/docs/bug-report/index.md

 ### Context <small>optional</small> { #context }

-Before describing the bug, you can provide additional context that can be helpful to understand what you were trying to achieve.
+Before describing the bug, you can provide additional context for us to understand what you were trying to achieve.
 Explain the circumstances in which you're using Material for MkDocs, and what you _think_ might be relevant.
 Don't write about the bug here.

 > __Why this might be helpful__: some errors only manifest in specific settings,
-> environments or edge cases, for example when your documentation contains
+> environments or edge cases, for example, when your documentation contains
 > thousands of documents.

 ### Bug description

-Now, to the bug you want to report.
-Provide a clear, focused, specific and concise summary of the bug you encountered.
+Now, to the bug, you want to report.
+Provide a clear, focused, specific, and concise summary of the bug you encountered.
 Explain why you think this is a bug that should be reported to Material for MkDocs, and not to one of its dependencies.[^3] Adhere to the following principles: